juniorsundarCasual/TGT/vault/volume-5.chapter-397.md

 "I'd have to run some tests to get to the bottom of this," Jean explained.

 "I don't have time for that," Shuri rejected before standing to leave.
-"Thank you fr squeezing me in your busy schedule," he said while leaving the clinic.
+"Thank you for squeezing me into your busy schedule," she said while leaving the clinic.

 "I still think it is wise to identify the cause of the pain lest it become worse," Jean warned, but Shuri was already beyond listening range.